-If using a standard or structure link, River name is the MIKE 11 branch with the link and 'From' chainage is the chainage of the MIKE 11 boundary point.
+If using a standard (River) or structure link, River name is the MIKE 11/MIKE HYDRO branch with the link and 'From' chainage is the chainage of the MIKE 11/MIKE HYDRO boundary point.
 Note that this is not necessarily the upstream chainage in the branch (it may well be the downstream chainage).
 The label "From" refers to lateral link specifications only.
-The same boundary location should exist in the MIKE 11 boundary file (.bnd11) and be defined as a water level boundary in the initial MIKE 11 set-up.
-This boundary condition specification is only to maintain consistency between MIKE FLOOD and MIKE 11 - it will be overridden by information from the link during simulation.
+The same boundary location should exist in the MIKE 11 boundary file (\.bnd11) or MIKE HYDRO setup and be defined as a water level boundary in the initial MIKE 11/MIKE HYDRO set-up.
+This boundary condition specification is only to maintain consistency between MIKE FLOOD and MIKE 11/MIKE HYDRO- it will be overridden by information from the link during simulation.
 Furthermore, if performing an AD simulation then an open concentration boundary should be specified (not the Time Series dependent option).
+If using a standard (Urban) link, River name is the coupled river ID from MIKE+ (Urban) and 'From' chainage is the chainage of the river's end being coupled (upstream or downstream) end).

-- If using a lateral link, River name is the MIKE 11 branch with the link.
-'From' chainage and 'To' chainage define the upper and lower extents of the lateral link, so all MIKE 11 calculation points between the specified chainages will be linked to MIKE 21.
+- If using a lateral link (river), River name is the name of the MIKE 11 or MIKE HYDRO River branch.
+If using a lateral link (urban), River name is the name of the natural channel.
+'From' chainage and 'To' chainage define the upper and lower extents of the lateral link, so all 1D calculation points between the specified chainages will be linked to MIKE 21.
 Note however that when using the MIKE 1D engine and MIKE 21 FM, these upper and lower extents are defined with the first and the last chainage values from the table of coordinates in the left table instead.
 Unlike the standard links, no further adjustments need to be made to the MIKE 11 boundary definitions.
 Please note that the lateral link must span a reach in the river which includes at least one grid point (typically a cross section). - For zero flow links, no MIKE 11 information is required. - For urban links an urban ID is required.
 This urban ID depends on the type of urban link.
 That is if the link is to an inlet or an outlet the node ID must be supplied.
 For a link to a pump the urban ID constitutes the pump ID and a for a link to a weir the weir ID is needed.
 The chainage column is not applicable.

-Link type Link type River name Urban ID River C hainage M21 Area No. No of M21 Cells
+Link type River name Urban ID River C hainage M21 Area No. No of M21 Cells

-From To
+From То NO. CONS

 1 Standard Thames 10023.00 1 4

 2 Structure Hudson 120.000 1 1

 3 Urban mancover1 1 3

 4 River/Urban Cherry Creek outlet4 220.000

 5 Structure Hudson 0.000 1 1